coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 3. I have printed the `arrayList` object using a sysout statement.
 Here we can observe that all the strings are in the same order that they are inserted in the code.
 So we can say that the `ArrayList` maintains the insertion order.

 ### 2. ArrayList allow the duplicate elements.

+I have given a simple java program below that shows, ArrayList allow the duplicate elements.

 ```java
 import java.util.ArrayList;